pythoninchemistry/intro_python_chemists/content/contributing.md

 When your pull request is Ready for Review, you can select this option on the PR's page, and a project maintainer will review your proposed changes.

-## Recognizing contributors

-We welcome and recognize all contributions from documentation to testing to code development.
-You can see a list of current contributors in the [contributors tab][https://github.com/pythoninchemistry/intro_python_chemists/graphs/contributors].

 ## Thank you!

 You're awesome.